sbg/adk-examples/examples/wordcount/README.md

 Example ADK script that implements a parallelized version of a text file word counter.
 This example runs locally and does not depend on the Seven Bridges Platform for execution.

-NOTE: To successfully run this script, you need to have the Seven Bridges ADK installed.
+NOTE: To successfully run this script, you need to have the Seven Bridges RHEO Automation Development Kit (ADK) installed.
 Please contact Seven Bridges if you need access to the ADK.

 ### Run locally